Skip to content

 Lounge Ahlein Lounge (Priority Pass); no Gulf/Turkish flagship lounge

-SIM Zain / Asiacell / Korek; passport required; 5,000–15,000 IQD
+SIM cards Zain / Asiacell / Korek; passport required; 5,000–15,000 IQD

 Yellow fever Required only if arriving from/transiting a YF-risk country

-US advisory Level 4 — Do Not Travel; ordered departure 2 Mar 2026
+US advisory Level 4 — Do Not Travel; ordered departure 2 March 2026

 UK FCDO Advises against all travel (Federal Iraq + Kurdistan Region)

-2026 change $764M Corporación América PPP signed Nov 2025; new terminal planned
+2026 change US$764M Corporación América PPP signed November 2025; new terminal planned, not yet built

-Tap water Not potable — bottled only
+Tap water Not potable — bottled water only

-Day-trips Ctesiphon ~40 km (half-day); Babylon ~120 km / ~1.5h each way (full day)
+Day trips Ctesiphon ~40 km (half-day); Babylon ~120 km / ~1.5h each way (full day)

-Posted 4h ago
+Posted 47d ago

 More deals you might like